About Cornet Falls

 Cornet Creek Falls Trail Description

-From the nearest street parking (see directions below), I followed the street uphill past some homes to its end as the surface bacame dirt.
+So from the northern end of North Aspen Street, I followed the street uphill past some more homes to its end as the road’s surface became dirt.

-I also passed some trailhead signage for the “Jud Wiebe Memorial Trail”.
+I also passed by some trailhead signage for the “Jud Wiebe Memorial Trail”.

 Not even a minute’s hike beyond the sign, I then encountered a footbridge that continued the Jud Wiebe Trail.